docker/docs/subscription/upgrade.md

 ## Purchase a subscription

-The following section contains information on how to purchase a Docker Pro subscription for new customers.
+The following section contains information on how to purchase a Docker  subscription for new customers.

 To purchase Docker subscription: